 The Company enters into certain agreements with other parties in the ordinary course of business that contain indemnification provisions.
 These typically include agreements with directors and officers, business partners, contractors, landlords, and customers.
 Under these provisions, the Company generally indemnifies and holds harmless the indemnified party for losses suffered or incurred by the indemnified party as a result of the Company's activities.
 These indemnification provisions generally survive termination of the underlying agreement.
-The maximum potential amount of future payments the Company could be required to make under these indemnification provisions.
+The maximum potential amount of future payments the Company could be required to make under these indemnification provisions is unlimited.
+However, to date the Company has not incurred material costs to defend lawsuits or settle claims related to these indemnification provisions.
 As a result, the estimated fair value of these obligations is minimal.